DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 considerable speed and via vast distances at a near zero cost.
-After the era of the printing press, radio and television, the Internet stimulated a far-reaching renewal of the public sphere, giving citizens the opportunity to discuss their past, present, and future.
+After the era of the printing press, radio and television, the Internet stimulated a far-reaching renewal of the public sphere, giving citizens the opportunity to discuss their past, present and future.

 In these early days the Internet was considered as a continuation of the Enlightenment tradition, since it enabled individuals to form their own